Conduct advanced original research and earn a PhD with the Faculty of Health.

 Help with writing your thesis

-When you complete your thesis, it will be examined by three examiners—usually one from Victoria University, one from another New Zealand university and one from an overseas university.
+When you complete your thesis, it will be examined by three examiners—usually one from Victoria University of Wellington, one from another New Zealand university and one from an overseas university.
 You will also be required to defend your thesis in an oral examination